-Did you know that the Hanover Town Center neighborhood has more Hungarian and French ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Hanover Town Center neighborhood has more Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.3% of this neighborhood's residents have Hungarian ancestry and 8.4% have French ancestry.
+In fact, 1.8% of this neighborhood's residents have Hungarian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.